SEARCH

 2Make Plant Tags

-Plastic bags labelled with citrus fruit names with seeds germinating inside.
+Plastic bags labelled with names of citrus fruits.

 I had some old nametag cardstock (Avery nametags 5390) for my printer so I made labels.
 You can email me to request a copy of my Word template if you want to use mine.